mattermost/docs/source/channels/send-messages.rst

 Draft messages
 --------------

 From Mattermost v7.7, when composing new messages, it's easy to return to a message in progress later.
-Draft messages are added to a **Drafts** view available at the top of the channel sidebar unless your system admin `disables global draft functionality </configure/experimental-configuration-settings.html#allow-synchronized-drafts>`__.
+Draft messages are added to a **Drafts** view available at the top of the channel sidebar

 .. image:: ../images/Global-Drafts-Animated-GIF.gif
   :width: 700